Managing Your Medical Bills

 What is my out-of-pocket stop loss?

-An out-of-pocket stop loss is the maximum you will pay out of your pocket.
+An out-of-pocket stop loss is the maximum you will pay out of your pocket during your plan year.
 Depending on your plan, a stop loss may include deductible, copayments, and coinsurance, but it does not include your premium.
 When you reach this amount, approved services are covered by the insurance company at 100% until your plan resets for the year.

 What is my plan year?